minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - why kind of votes? what kind of bills?

 === contribution data
+*Determine which financial data to use for analysis - time related or aggregate, the non-used analyses can be found in the Appendix*
 - sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
 - data were PAC contributions to candidates and individual contributions (to PACs, candidates, etc.) -> source: opensecrets bulk data documentation